-Mr M is also signed an undated 'indicative investment form' at around this time, setting out that he was looking to invest 50% of his pension in TRG and 45% in CMIM's discretionary fund management (DFM) service - with the remainder left in cash.
+Mr W also signed an undated 'indicative investment form' at around this time, setting out that he was looking to invest around 75% of his pension in TRG and 25% in CMIM's discretionary fund management (DFM) service.

-On 29 October 2013 a SSAS was established by trust deed for Mr M's new employer with him as sole trustee, and Cantwell Grove Ltd (CGL) as SSAS administrator.
-The fee to set up the scheme was £750+VAT, followed by £500+VAT annually.
-On 8 January 2014 Mr M has a copy of a letter from YCP saying:
+On 2 February 2014 a SSAS was established by trust deed for Mr W's new employer with him as sole trustee, and Cantwell Grove Ltd (CGL) as SSAS administrator.
+The SSAS originally had an annual fee of £500+VAT which has since been reduced.